Bounding Shortest Closed Geodesics with Diameter on compact 2-dimensional Orbifolds Homeomorphic to $S^2$: Introduction

 \section{Introduction}

 Given a Riemannian manifold, its closed geodesics are critical points for the energy functional on the space of free loops.
-Lusternik and Fet \cite{lusternikfet} used this observation together with Morse theory to connect the topology of the free loop space to existence of closed geodesics.
-This was later improved by Gromoll, Meyer \cite{gromollmeyer}, Vigu\`e-Poirrier, and Sullivan \cite{vigue1976homology} to prove the existence of infinitely many geodesics on almost all manifolds.
-Similar arguments were developed for more quantative results, for example, on bounding the length of the shortest closed geodesics $l(M)$, especially in dimension 2.
+Lusternik and Fet \cite{LF52} used this observation together with Morse theory to connect the topology of the free loop space to the existence of closed geodesics.
+This was later improved by Gromoll, Meyer \cite{GM69}, Vigu\`e-Poirrier, and Sullivan \cite{VS76} to prove the existence of infinitely many geodesics on almost all manifolds.
+Similar arguments were developed for more quantitative results, for example, on bounding the length of the shortest closed geodesics $l(M)$, especially in dimension 2.
 It is easy to see that given a non-simply-connected Riemannian manifold $M$, $l(M)\le 2D(M)$, where $D(M)$ denotes the diameter of $M$.
-In the harder cases of Riemannian 2-sphere, Croke \cite{croke88} proved that $l(M)\le 9D(M)$ and $l(M)\le(25+4\sqrt{2})\sqrt{A(M)}$ where $A(M)$ denote the area of $M$.
-The first inequality was later improved by Maeda \cite{maeda94} to $l(M)\le 5D(M)$.
-This Morse theory method was generalized by Calabi and Cao \cite{calabicao92} by noting that closed geodesics appear as critical points of the mass functional in the space of 1-cycles.
-This new approach allowed Nabutovsky and Rotman \cite{nr02} to improve the previous bounds to $l(M)\le 4D(M)$ and $l(M)\le 8\sqrt{A(M)}$.
+In the harder cases of Riemannian 2-sphere, Croke \cite{Cr88} proved that $l(M)\le 9D(M)$ and $l(M)\le(25+4\sqrt{2})\sqrt{A(M)}$ where $A(M)$ denote the area of $M$.
+The first inequality was later improved by Maeda \cite{Ma94} to $l(M)\le 5D(M)$.
+This Morse-theoretic method was generalized by Calabi and Cao \cite{CC92} by noting that closed geodesics appear as critical points of the mass functional in the space of 1-cycles.
+This new approach allowed Nabutovsky and Rotman \cite{NR02} to improve the previous bounds to $l(M)\le 4D(M)$ and $l(M)\le 8\sqrt{A(M)}$, which is further improved to $l(M)\le 3D(M)$ by Adelstein and Vargas Pallete \cite{adelstein2022length} in the non-negatively curved setting.
 Croke conjectured that $l(M)<(12)^{\frac{1}{4}}\sqrt{A(M)}$.
 The bound $(12)^{\frac{1}{4}}$ can be achieved by a Riemannian orbifold $S^2_{3,3,3}$ (can be thought of as two equilateral triangles glued together).
 It is conjectured that this bound can only be achieved in orbifolds.

-In the case of Riemannian orbifolds, orbifold geodesics can be defined similarly, and the questions above on existence and bounds of closed orbifold geodesics can be asked as well.
-Guruprasad and Haefliger \cite{gh03} defined the orbifold free loop space as an infinitely dimensional orbifold, and they showed that the orbifold topology is related to the existence and the number of closed orbifold geodesics.
-However, the problem of producing quantative estimates like the ones by Nabutovsky and Rotman hasn't been attacked yet, and it is the topic of this paper.
+In the case of Riemannian orbifolds, orbifold geodesics can be defined similarly, and the questions above on the existence and bounds of closed orbifold geodesics can be asked as well.
+Guruprasad and Haefliger \cite{GH03} defined the orbifold free loop space as an infinitely dimensional orbifold, and they showed that the orbifold topology is related to the existence and the number of closed orbifold geodesics.
+However, the problem of producing quantitative estimates analogous to those of Nabutovsky and Rotman hasn't been attacked yet, and it is the topic of this paper.

 \begin{theorem} For any compact Riemannian 2-orbifold homeomorphic to $S^2$, denoted by $\mathcal{O}$, $l(\mathcal{O})\le 4D(\mathcal{O})$, where $l(\mathcal{O})$ is the length of the shortest non-trivial closed orbifold geodesic, and $D(\mathcal{O})$ is the diameter. \end{theorem}